gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.4.0.0 2013/12/19 Added automatic dependency generation for clideLib in Makefile.
+v5.4.1.0 2013/12/19 Replaced all references to 'test' in the /example/ folder code to 'example'.
+Added second example command.
+Split description section of README into smaller sub-sections.
+Removed the helpEnabled variable, as this was not being used (help is enabled with the macro '#clide_ENABLE_AUTO_HELP' instead). v5.4.0.0 2013/12/19 Added automatic dependency generation for clideLib in Makefile.
 Fixed incorrect comment text in Makefile.
 Removed unused function 'Rx::RegisterHelpCommand()'.
 Fixed issue with example code not being recompiled with Clide library changes by removing pipe in Makefile recipe. v5.3.0.0 2013/12/18 Removed unused 'Rx::Init()' function.
 Added '\n's onto the end of '\r's that were by themselves.
 Initialised Rx::helpEnabled to true in constructor.
 Added 'Clide::Comm' class which will serve as a base class for both 'Clide::Tx' and 'Clide::Rx'.
 Added 'help' command functionality, which is automatically added to Clide::Rx if the macro '#clide_ENABLE_AUTO_HELP' is set to 1. v5.2.2.0 2013/12/18 Changed advanced text formatting macro name.
 Added info about advanced text formatting to README.